Luming-L/Project/compare.md

 Visualize the overlap between PRDM9 binding regions in cancer cells and those in testes: This step starts from the PRDM9 binding regions in 404 tumour samples and in testes.
 A histogram will be plotted to visualize the distribution of overlap fraction between regions in each cancer sample and testes.
 The x axis of this histogram is 0 to 100% overlap, and the y axis is number of samples.
 Per cancer level analysis
-For a specific type of cancer, whether the PRDM9 binding regions in peaks are overlapped with that in the breakpoints of testis.
+For a specific type of cancer, whether the PRDM9 binding regions in peaks are overlapped with those in the breakpoints of testis.
+How much they overlap?

 # Files
 ## breakpoints in testes-driven data